-For information about the credentials, see Credentials for the device UI on page 30.
+For information about the credentials, see Credentials for the device UI on page 32.

-- 5. Select System > DHCP Services > DHCP Snooping > Persistent Configuration.
+- Click the Login button.
+The Dashboard page displays. - 5.
+Select System > DHCP Services > DHCP Snooping > Persistent Configuration.
 The Persistent Configuration page displays. - 6.
 Select where the DHCP snooping bindings database is located. - Local: The binding table is stored locally on the switch. - Remote: The binding table is stored on a remote TFTP server.
 If the database is stored on a remote server, specify the following information: - Remote IP Address: Type the IP address of the TFTP server. - Remote File Name: Type the file name of the DHCP snooping bindings database in which the bindings are stored. - 7.
 In the Write Delay field, specify the time that the switch must wait after writing binding information to persistent storage.